 OGT’s expert bait design delivers outstanding uniformity and depth of coverage, offering confident detection of low frequency SNVs and indels down to 1% minor allele frequency (MAF) in 14 genes (Figures 1a & 1b), including SRY and 24 SNPs to allow for easy sample tracking3.

-The SureSeq CLL + CNV Panel covers the 5 most common CNVs in CLL and enables detection down to 10% MAF, corresponding to 20% tumour content.
+The SureSeq CLL + CNV Panel covers the 5 most common CNVs in CLL enabling reliable detection of these genes/regions.
 Compared to array data, often considered the gold standard for CNV detection, the events reported with the SureSeq CLL + CNV Panel were 100% concordant, even in genomic regions containing multiple aberrations (Figures 2 - 3).
 More so, facilitated by OGT’s excellent bait design, loss-of-heterozygosity (LOH) can be identified.
 With a CNV size detection range from single exon to whole gene, up to complete loss of a chromosomal arm and whole chromosome gains (trisomy 12), your data provides a more comprehensive genetic picture for each sample from a single assay.

 Figure 1a: Illustration of the excellent uniformity and high depth of coverage allowing confident detection of a SF3B1 exon 15 hotspot variant Lys700Glu with 4.8% allele frequency